 For those of you who have gone wedding dress shopping how long did it take you to find the one?
 For those of you who haven’t gone wedding dress shopping, what would you do if you couldn’t find the one?

 I loved writing this post and sharing some of the dresses that almost made the cut.
-If you found this post helpful, please consider pinning it using the image below.
-And, please be on the look out for my next post on my experience at the greatest salon on earth Kleinfeld Bridal!
+Please be on the look out for my next post on my experience at the greatest salon on earth Kleinfeld Bridal!